luisgserrano/react-dark-mode/README.md

 # React dark mode

-React dark mode is a solution so you can integrate dark mode in your application.
-It gives you access to the necessary state and methods to toggle the dark mode theme and react on that chage.
+React dark mode is a solution for you to integrate dark mode in your application.
+Behind the scenes, it's based on the React `context API` so you can have access to the dark mode theme state and the toggle function in any component.

 ## Installation